GraceAHall/accessing-public-data/README.md

 ## Introduction
 Thanks to research becoming more open in the last decade, there is now a ***huge amount*** of freely available data online.
 The push towards repeatable analysis and open access to data has had enormous impact on medical science, and will continue to do so in the future.
+Clearly, there is too much data to properly cite in a single document, but hopefully the main sections have been covered here.

-This document is a ***beginners guide*** for how to access all this data.
+This document is a ***beginners guide*** for how to access this data.

-In each section, the following is covered:
+Data has been divided into sections as best as possible. <br>In each section, the following is covered:
 * Who uses the data? (what type of analysis / field)
 * How to access (download or use)
 * Format of the data